-Servers appear to have little regard for legality when serving, resulting in illegal serves.
-Recent developments have created a new serve called drop serve that is different from the traditional backhand serve.
+There are several types of serves and strategies to think about when serving.
+Recent developments have created a new serve called drop serve that is different from the traditional serve.
 Using drop ball serves does not require you to apply ball striking rules.
 The serving rules may seem confusing initially, but once you learn them in depth, they will be much clearer.

 Why the Pickleball Rules for Serving are Crucial: